Kimserey/BlogArchive/20160404_drag_and_drop_ui_sortable_uinext.md

 With that we will be able to configure our `Sortable` record.

 And we are now done!

+## Use Sortable

 We can now create our three lists and it should work the same way as the preview!

 ```
 [<JavaScript>]